Overview

 - Foreign government financing assistance is a significant challenge for U.S. firms bidding on infrastructure projects funded by other government financing assistance programs like Japanese official development assistance.

-- Many of Vietnam’s airports were former U.S. airbases; however, U.S. companies are late in returning to the market compared to EU, Japanese, and Korean competitors.
+- Many of Vietnam’s airports were former U.S. airbases; however, U.S. companies are late in returning to the market compared to European Union, Japanese, and Korean competitors with limited local presence or partnerships.

 Resources